Counsellor Vs. Therapist UK: Types Of Mental Health Providers

 According to the British Association for Counselling and Psychotherapy, counselling and therapy are umbrella terms that cover a range of talking therapies.
 Counselling and therapy have several similarities, and the two terms are often used interchangeably.
 Both counselling and psychotherapy provide participants with a forum to discuss challenges, allowing them to receive guidance, express their feelings, and develop solutions for their concerns.
 However, these methods are also different in various ways.

 For example, a counsellor may help a client develop effective communication techniques that they can use in the workplace.
-A therapist, on the other hand, could help the same individual understand how their upbringing may have shaped the way they interact with others and help them heal from childhood experiences that are impacting their interpersonal behaviors.
+A therapist, on the other hand, could help the same individual understand how their upbringing may have shaped the way they interact with others and help them heal from childhood experiences that are impacting their interpersonal behaviours.
 Psychotherapy may also be geared toward helping people address more complex mental health conditions, such as bipolar disorder, schizophrenia, or borderline personality disorder.

 People seek guidance from counsellors for a variety of reasons.
 The following are examples of some potential challenges a counsellor might help address.